Live Laparoscopic Video Retrieval with Compressed Uncertainty: Methods

 \subsection{Real-time video retrieval}

 Our approach uses an encoder built around a binary LSTM \cite{ssth}, generating hashes from the visual feature sequences extracted by I3D.
-The hash serves as the LSTM's state, and is updated as the video advances in order to account for the new content seen.
+This is nearly identical to a conventional LSTM, with two key differences: binarization operation is applied to the hidden state \ref{fig:lstm}, turning it into a hash; this hash then serves as the LSTM's state, and is updated as the video advances in order to account for the new content seen.
+The second major difference is in the backpropagation; gradients nullified by the binarization are replaced with a \textit{hardtanh} artificial gradient.
 Training such a model can be done in an autoencoder-type setup (Figure \ref{fig:lacode}).
-For instance in the \texttt{SSTH-RT}$^+$ (Self-Supervised Temporal Hashing Real-Time Plus) baseline approach, the input sequence is first randomly truncated to a ratio or \textbf{level of observation} $\alpha$, then fed to the encoder.
+For instance in the \texttt{SSTH-RT}$^+$ (Self-Supervised Temporal Hashing Real-Time Plus) baseline approach from our previous work \citep{hashing_paper}, the input sequence is first randomly truncated to a ratio or \textbf{level of observation} $\alpha$, then fed to the encoder.
 The final hash returned serves as a representational bottleneck; the decoder LSTM reads the hash and attempts to reconstruct the truncated sequence.
 This coerces the encoder into incorporating as much visually discriminative information as possible into the hash.
-Additionally, truncating sequences ensures the encoder has seen incomplete videos, which are expected in real-time conditions; this truncation process is the distintive trait of \texttt{SSTH-RT}$^+$.
+Additionally, truncating sequences ensures the encoder has seen incomplete videos, which are expected in real-time conditions; this truncation process is the distinctive trait of \texttt{SSTH-RT}$^+$.

 Using this as a starting point, a more advanced method for real-time retrieval can be proposed.
 When performing retrieval from a live video source, visual information from future frames is missing. \texttt{LA-CODE} or Look-Ahead Code, introduced in our previous work \cite{hashing_paper}, counteracts this deficit by explicitly enforcing anticipation.
 This is a distillation method using \textbf{two encoders}: the first one, or \textbf{primary}, is trained with \texttt{SSTH-RT}$^+$; we use it to encode database videos into the codebook.
 The second one, or \textbf{secondary} encoder is responsible for encoding query videos, which are incomplete in a real-time scenario.
-We initialize the secondary with the primary's weights then train it further with an anticipation loss: a video is given whole to the already trained primary, and truncated to the secondary.
+We initialize the secondary with the primary's weights then train it further with an anticipation loss (Equation \ref{eqn:anticipation}): a video is given whole to the already trained primary, and truncated to the secondary.

 Formally, let $\mathcal{P}$ and $\mathcal{S}$ be the primary and secondary encoders respectively; a video $V$ of total duration $T$ observed until some instant $t$ is noted $V_{t}$.
 For a random observation level $\alpha$ used for truncating the secondary's input, the loss to minimize is: